TheHolyCryptoGuardian/Zeeka/README.md

 **IMPORTANT**

 Change *your seed phrase* to your new wallet that you should create specially for Zeeka.
 Just create a new wallet in Metamask (for example) and past the seed phrase to the command in ''.
-Example `bazuka init --seed 'avtogen is the best crypto user ever for sure i promise you' --network debug --node 127.0.0.1:8765`
+Example `bazuka init --seed 'the holy crypto guardian is the best crypto user ever for sure' --network debug --node 127.0.0.1:8765`

 Create a system file and don't forget to change [your ip] to your ip —